HagarRagab/the-wild-oasis/readme.md

 # The wild oasis

-Here’s a brief description you can use in your `README.md` file:

----

 ## Project Overview

 This project is a **Cabin Booking Dashboard** built with **React.js**.
 It provides a streamlined interface for managing cabin bookings, guest information, and availability.
 The dashboard includes features for: